 It can be hard to know how to talk to your child about growth and weight.
-But if your child talks about their weight, it's important to respond in a positive and caring way.
+If your child talks about their weight, respond in a positive and caring way.

-Children aged 5 and under are too young to talk about body weight.
+Children age 5 and under are too young to talk about body weight.
 But it’s never too early to introduce healthy lifestyle habits.
-This includes things like active play and eating healthy meals.
+For example, active play and eating healthy meals.

 But if they do bring it up, talk about it in a caring way.